blockchaintp/helm-charts/docs/sextant/access.md

   annotations: {}
 ```

-There are several other options available for configuring Sextant to use an
+There are several other options available when configuring Sextant to use an
-ingress which are detailed [here](README.md)
+ingress which are detailed [here](https://docs.blockchaintp.com/projects/btp-helm-charts/en/latest/sextant/).